WebberZone/better-search/readme.txt

 License: GPLv2 or later

-Better Search replaces the default WordPress search with a better search that gives contextual results sorted by relevance
+Better Search replaces the default WordPress search with a better search engine that gives contextual results sorted by relevance

 == Description ==